 - Click Add list in the bottom left corner of the Reminders window.

 - Rename the New List and type the main information about your event on the right pane.

 - Click the icon after finishing a note.
-Check On a Day and set your remind time.
+Check On a Day and set your reminder time.

-- Choose High in priority option if this event is top important and click Done.
+- Choose the High in the priority option if this event is top important and click Done.